Art education in the United States

-Art Education in the United States refers to the practice of teaching art in American public schools.
+Art education in the United States refers to the practice of teaching visual art in American public schools.
 Before the democratization of education, particularly as promoted by educational philosopher John Dewey, apprenticeship was the traditional route for attaining an education in art.
 Alongside John Dewey, Elliot Eisner was a leading advocate for the inclusion of art in modern curriculum.
 Since the first introduction of art in public schooling in 1821, art education in the United States has faced many changes and many stages of growth.

 Early art education in the United States

 Art education was first introduced to public schooling in 1821 as a result of the need for architectural designers during the Industrial Revolution.
 As public schooling began to grow nationwide, so did subjective interest in art instruction.
 In the 1870's, some states began to provide funds to their public schools in pursuit of developing art curriculum.
 Around this time, art materials, like paint and paper, began to improve in quality, allowing art instruction to expand beyond classic methods.

 Art apprenticeships began to lose commonality in the 19th century, and independent art schools became the main path for pursuing a career in art.